Introduction

 This is an especially useful key for women who often build wealth without the cushion of major excess income at the beginning of their trajectory.
 When the portfolio is organized in a way that makes reinvestment possible, accumulation stops depending only on large contributions.
 It begins to depend on the persistence of the structure.
 And this persistence is what allows wealth to mature.

-At bottom, consistency and reinvestment matter because they turn time into an active ally.
+Consistency and reinvestment matter because they turn time into an active ally.
 Without them, the long term is only waiting.
 With them, the long term becomes a process of multiplication.

 Why compound interest rewards structure more consistently than it rewards improvisation